 The Eggnog Riot

-Once there was a riot due to a shortage of eggnog…just kidding.
+In 1826, there was a riot due to a shortage of eggnog…just kidding.
 The eggnog riot, as it became to be known, involved Jefferson Davis, future president of the Southern Confederacy, and the famous Confederate General, Robert E. Lee, during his cadet years at West Point.
 Lee wasn't directly involved, by the way, but was at least in spitting distance from the event.

 Although Lee's record itself seems to have no negative reports, his cadet class was apparently a rowdy group and caused enough trouble to threaten the good political standing of the academy.
-For instance, one week after their appointment to West Point, they on the Fourth of July, they got scandalously inebriated, had some kind of 'snake dance' and showed up at a guard post falling down drunk.
+For instance, one week after their appointment to West Point, on the Fourth of July, they got scandalously inebriated, had some kind of 'snake dance' and showed up at a guard post falling down drunk.

 This incident resulted in a prohibition against the possession of alcohol at the academy.
-Nonetheless, as winter approached, Jefferson Davis and some of the other Southerners got ahold of the ingredients to make up some eggnog and have a proper Christmas toast, planned for 1:30 a.m. on Christmas morning.
+Nonetheless, as winter approached, Jefferson Davis and some of the other Southerners got a hold of the ingredients to make up some eggnog and have a proper Christmas toast, planned for 1:30 a.m. on Christmas morning.

 Thayer, the head honcho of West Point, narrowed the "most guilty" down to 19, and ended up dismissing 12 of them.
 Thayer got President John Quincy Adams to pardon seven of them or to commute their sentences.

 Jefferson Davis and some others got off easier.
-Davis has slipped away to vomit at a fortunate moment!
+Davis had slipped away to vomit at a fortunate moment!
 Lee and his buddy Johnston, of course, goody two shoes that they were, were freed from any guilt.5

 And that's the story of the Eggnog Riot.
 Change the eggnog to beer, and take away the guns, and maybe the swords, and you have a typical weekend night as any college dorm.